leoluzh/react-keycloak-fork/README.md

 - [thchia/react-oidc](https://github.com/thchia/react-oidc)
 - [@axa-fr/react-oidc](https://github.com/AxaGuilDEv/react-oidc)

+## Migration Notice

+⚠️ **This project is no longer maintained**.
+For new projects, we strongly recommend using [NextAuth.js](https://next-auth.js.org/) instead, which provides:

+- ✅ Active maintenance and security updates
+- ✅ Support for 50+ OAuth providers including Keycloak
+- ✅ Better TypeScript support
+- ✅ Modern React patterns and hooks
+- ✅ Comprehensive documentation and examples
+- ✅ Active community and support

+### Migrating to NextAuth.js

+To migrate from this library to NextAuth.js with Keycloak:

+1. Install NextAuth.js: `npm install next-auth`
+2. Configure Keycloak as a provider in your NextAuth configuration
+3. Replace `useKeycloak()` hooks with NextAuth's `useSession()` and `signIn()`/`signOut()` functions
+4. Update your authentication logic to use NextAuth's session management

+See the [NextAuth.js documentation](https://next-auth.js.org/configuration/providers/keycloak) for detailed migration instructions.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.